 All rights reserved.
-This document may not be reproduced, in whole or in part, in any form or means, electronic or mechanical, including photocopying, recording, or by any information storage or retrieval system now known or hereafter invented, without written permission from the publisher.
+This book may not be reproduced, in whole or in part, in any form or means, electronic or mechanical, including photocopying, recording, or by any information storage an retrieval system now known or hereafter invented, without written permission from publisher.

-First edition 2016
+First Edition 2016